waieez/NodeVsHumanity/README.md

 	- Learned CRUD(?) operations from Udacity's MongoDB course

 Plans
-X. Implement White/Black Deck
+A. Implement White/Black Deck
 		- Figure out a way to mass import the different expansions so I don't spend most of my time hardcoding the card strings
 		- Or create random strings to serve as placeholder so I can work on Routes and Game logic

-X. Add Routes
+B. Add Routes
 		- '/:table' routes that dynamically create tables people can join
 		- these are discarded when no users are present
 		- starts game when players > n || players are ready via 'ready button'

-X. Add Game Logic
+C. Add Game Logic
 	- Black Card is randomized
 	- players emit 'draw card' event at the start of the game and after submit
 	- server 'deals card' by assigning a random card from deck to the requesting player (pop/push? how?)
 	- players can submit 'wildcards' (not interested in storing them) -Honestly the lamest part about Cards against Humanity is when your hand is tamer than your mind.
 	- Server? cycles through white cards, displaying the combined black/white response in the DOM.

-X. Finish Styling/Refactor
+D. Finish Styling/Refactor
 	- Styled so that all mobile devices can display and interact smoothly

-X. NiceToHaves
+E. NiceToHaves
 	- Private Tables
 	- Democracy/Czar

-X. Play
+F. Play